Bernie Sanders 2016 presidential campaign: Media coverage

 Some Sanders supporters raised concerns that publications such as The New York Times minimized coverage of his campaign in favor of other candidates', especially Trump's and Clinton's.
 A December 2015 report found that the three major networks – CBS, NBC, and ABC – had spent 234 minutes reporting on Republican candidate Donald Trump and 10 minutes on Sanders, despite their similar polling results.
 The report noted that ABC World News Tonight had spent 81 minutes on Trump and less than 1 minute on Sanders during 2015.

 On April 3, 2016, hundreds of Sanders supporters protested CNN's coverage of the presidential elections at CNN headquarters.
 Calling themselves "Occupy CNN", they claimed that major media networks had intentionally minimized Sanders's airtime in favor of candidates such as Hillary Clinton and Donald Trump.

 In May 2016, MSNBC's Mika Brzezinski called on Debbie Wasserman Schultz, chairwoman of the DNC, to step down over the DNC's bias against the Sanders campaign.
 The July 2016 Democratic National Committee email leak revealed that Wasserman Schultz was angry about the media's negative coverage of her actions, and that she emailed Chuck Todd on May 18 to say that such coverage of her "must stop".
 Describing the coverage as the "LAST straw", she ordered the DNC's communications director to call MSNBC president Phil Griffin to demand an apology from Brzezinski.

 Social media

 Sanders used social media to help his campaign gain momentum.
 His campaign utilized Twitter, Facebook, Snapchat, Instagram, Tumblr and Reddit.
-Sanders gained a large online grassroots following, with supporters rallying support on Twitter under the hashtag #FeelTheBern.

 The Sanders campaign was also known for the intense social media activity of some of his backers.
 Some online activists who enthusiastically promoted Sanders and criticized Clinton supporters were pejoratively called Bernie Bros, insinuating they were sexist in their critique of Clinton.

 Sanders gained tens of thousands of followers on Twitter during and after his debate appearances.
 Although Twitter followers are only one metric of success, this led USA Today to speculate that he had won the October debate.